polzerdo55862/dp-blog/_posts/2022-01-05-baysian-hyperparameter-optimization.md

 <figure class="image">
   <img src="/assets/img/posts/06_Bayesian Optimization/cheap_and_costly_black_box_function.png" style="width:100%">
   <figcaption align = "center">
-    <b>Cheap vs. costly black-box functions – Image by the Author</b>
+    <b>Cheap vs. costly black-box functions – Image by the author</b>
   </figcaption>
 </figure>

-The computational effort required to calculate the black box function depends on various factors, such as the dimensionality of the hyperparameter space, the operating principle of the chosen algorithm, as well as the subsequent evaluation of the models formed.
+The computational effort required to calculate the black box function depends on various factors, such as the dimensionality of the hyperparameter space, the way the chosen algorithm works, as well as the subsequent evaluation of the models formed.

-If, for example, the available computing power is limited and a hyperparameter combination already takes several seconds or minutes, it may make sense to look for solutions that reduce the number of data points to be calculated in the black-box function.
+If the available computing power is limited and a hyperparameter combination already takes several seconds or minutes, it may make sense to look for solutions that reduce the number of required data points.

-Bayesian Optimization introduces the surrogate function for this very purpose.
-In this case, the surrogate function is a calculated regression model that is supposed to approximate the real black-box function on the basis of a few sampling points.
+Bayesian Optimization introduces the Surrogate Function for this very purpose.
+In this case, the Surrogate Function is a calculated regression model that is supposed to approximate the real black-box function on the basis of a few sampling points.

 Basically, in Bayesian Optimization we try to reduce the uncertainty of the model step by step, with each additional